Bodies (Thornhill album)

-Bodies is the third studio album by Australian heavy metal band Thornhill.
+Bodies is the third studio album by Australian alternative metal band Thornhill.
 It was released on 4 April 2025 through UNFD.
 It includes the singles "Obsession", "Nerv", "Silver Swarm" and "Tongues".
 Bodies is the first Thornhill album not to feature guitarist Matt van Duppen, who left the band in 2023.

 On 17 September 2025, the band released the single "Mercia" with an accompanying music video.
 This was later announced to be on the remix album Bodies X.

+At the 2025 ARIA Music Awards, the album won ARIA Award for Best Hard Rock or Heavy Metal Album.

 At the 2025 J Awards, the album was nominated for Australian Album of the Year.
+At the AIR Awards of 2026, it won Best Independent Heavy Album or EP.

 Release and promotion

 On 29 February 2024, the band released the first single from Bodies, titled "Obsession", and on 21 November 2024, the band released another single titled "Nerv".

 On 30 January 2025, the group announced their third studio album, Bodies, scheduled for release on 4 April 2025.
 The announcement was accompanied by the single "Silver Swarm".
 The band released one more single from the album, "Tongues" on March 6.
 Bodies was released on April 4 to positive reviews.